3MAH/fedoo/README.md

 -----

 Fedoo is an open source Finite Element library developed in Python.
-It is mainly dedicated for mechanical problems but is easily developpable for other kind of problems (thermal laws already includes).
+It is mainly dedicated for mechanical problems but is easily developpable for other kind of problems (thermal laws already included).
 One of the main application of fedoo is to simulate the mechanical response of heterogeneous materials.
 For that purpose, fedoo is part of the 3mah set that also include microgen for the CAD and meshing of heterogeneous materials and simcoon for the non linear material constitutive models in finite strain.